 where Beta$(a,b)$ denotes the beta distribution with density

-and $B(a,b)$ is the beta function.
-This model can be regarded as the extension of the binomial-beta model used in Wlliams (1975) in terms of the spatially varying hyperparameters.
+This model can be regarded as the extension of the binomial--beta model used by Williams (1975) in terms of the spatially varying hyperparameters.
 Under the model, the marginal probability function of $z_i$ can be obtained as